LukeEcomod/SpaFHy_v1/README.md

 2) create folder '/results'
 3) change file paths accordingly in spafhy_parameters

-4) To run catchment-scale model, see demo_spafhy_C3
+4) To run catchment-scale model, see demo_spafhy_C3. append parent folder to sys.path if necessary
-5) To run point-scale model, see demo_spafhy_point
+5) To run point-scale model, see demo_spafhy_point. append parent folder to sys.path if necessary

 Folders:

 /data - contains necessary example data
 /misc - old and obsolete stuff; may be re-cyclable /Figs_C3 - figures etc.